-Brazilian researchers used genetic engineering to develop a low-cost platform for the production of enzymes that break down sugar cane waste and bagasse for conversion to biofuels.
-The new molecules have many potential industrial applications.
+Brazilian researchers used genetic engineering to develop a low-cost platform for the production of enzymes that break down sugarcane trash and bagasse for conversion into biofuel.
+The novel molecules have many potential industrial applications.

-Researchers at the Brazilian Center for Energy and Materials Research (CNPEM) have genetically engineered a fungus to produce a cocktail of enzymes that break down carbohydrates into biomass, such as cane waste (tops and leaves) and bagasse, into fermentable sugar for industrially efficient conversion to biofuels.
+Researchers at the Brazilian Center for Research in Energy and Materials (CNPEM) have genetically engineered a fungus to produce a cocktail of enzymes that break down the carbohydrates in biomass, such as sugarcane trash (tops and leaves) and bagasse, into fermentable sugar for industrially efficient conversion into biofuel.

-The development of cheap enzyme cocktails is one of the biggest challenges in producing second-generation ethanol.
+The development of low-cost enzyme cocktails is one of the main challenges in producing second-generation ethanol.

-Second-generation biofuels are made from various types of non-food biomass, including agricultural residues, wood chips and cooking oil.
-The CNPEM research group's process paves the way for optimized use of sugar cane residues to produce biofuels.
+Second-generation biofuels are manufactured from various kinds of nonfood biomass, including agricultural residues, wood chips, and waste cooking oil.
+The CNPEM research group’s process paves the way for optimized use of sugarcane residues to produce biofuels.

-The fungus Trichoderma reesei is one of the most productive producers of wall cell degrading enzymes and is widely used in the biotechnology industry.
-To improve its productivity as a biofactory for the enzyme cocktail in question, the researchers introduced six genetic modifications to RUT-C30, a widely available strain of the fungus.
-They patented the process and reported it in an article published in the journal Biotechnology for biofuels.
+The fungus Trichoderma reesei is one of the most prolific producers of plant cell wall-degrading enzymes and is widely used in the biotechnology industry.
+To enhance its productivity as a biofactory for the enzyme cocktail in question, the researchers introduced six genetic modifications into RUT-C30, a publicly available strain of the fungus.
+They patented the process and reported it in an article published in the journal Biotechnology for Biofuels.

-“The fungus was rationally modified to maximize the production of these enzymes of biotechnological interest.
-Using the CRISPR / Cas9 gene editing method, we modified transcription factors to regulate the expression of genes associated with the enzymes, deleted proteases that caused problems with the stability of the enzyme cocktail, and added important enzymes that the fungus lacks in nature.
-As a result, we were able to let the fungus produce a large amount of enzymes from agricultural waste, a cheap and abundant raw material in Brazil, said Mario T. Murakami, scientific director of CNPEM’s Biorenewables Laboratory (LNBR), Agência FAPESP.
+“The fungus was rationally modified to maximize production of these enzymes of biotechnological interest.
+Using the CRISPR/Cas9 gene-editing technique, we modified transcription factors to regulate the expression of genes associated with the enzymes, deleted proteases that caused problems with the stability of the enzyme cocktail, and added important enzymes the fungus lacks in nature.
+As a result, we were able to allow the fungus produce a large amount of enzymes from agroindustrial waste, a cheap and abundant feedstock in Brazil,” Mario T. Murakami, Scientific Director of CNPEM’s Biorenewables Laboratory (LNBR), told Agência FAPESP.

-About 633 million tons of sugar cane are processed per harvest in Brazil, which annually generates 70 million tons of sugar cane (dry pulp), according to the National Food Supply Company (CONAB).
-This waste is underused for the production of fuel ethanol.
+Some 633 million tons of cane are processed per harvest in Brazil, annually generating 70 million metric tons of cane trash (dry mass), according to the National Food Supply Company (CONAB).
+This waste is underutilized for fuel ethanol production.

-Murakami stressed that virtually all enzymes used in Brazil to decompose biomass are imported from a few foreign producers who keep the technology under trade secret protection.
+Murakami stressed that practically all the enzymes used in Brazil to decompose biomass are imported from a few foreign producers that keep the technology under trade secret protection.
 In this context, the imported enzyme cocktail can represent as much as 50% of a biofuel’s production cost.

-The bioprocess developed by the CNPEM researchers produced 80 grams of enzymes per liter, the highest experimentally supported titer to date for T. reesei from a low-cost raw material.
-This is more than twice as much as previously reported in the scientific literature for the fungus (37 grams per liter).
+The bioprocess developed by the CNPEM researchers produced 80 grams of enzymes per liter, the highest experimentally supported titer so far reported for T. reesei from a low-cost sugar-based feedstock.
+This is more than double the concentration previously reported in the scientific literature for the fungus (37 grams per liter).

-“An interesting aspect of this research is that it was not limited to the laboratory,” Murakami said.
-“We tested the bioprocess in a semi-industrial production environment and scaled it up for a pilot plant to assess its economic viability.”
+“An interesting aspect of this research is that it wasn’t confined to the lab,” Murakami said.
+“We tested the bioprocess in a semi-industrial production environment, scaling it up for a pilot plant to assess its economic feasibility.”

-Although the platform was adapted for the production of cellulose ethanol from sugar residues, he added, it can break down other types of biomass, and advanced sugars can be used to produce other biorenewables such as plastics and intermediate chemicals.
+Although the platform was customized for the production of cellulosic ethanol from sugarcane residues, he added, it can break down other kinds of biomass, and advanced sugars can be used to produce other biorenewables such as plastics and intermediate chemicals.

 Novel enzyme class

-The new enzymes belong to the glycoside hydrolase (GH) family.
-According to Murakami, these enzymes have significant potential for applications not only in the field of biofuels but also in medicine, food processing and textiles.
-The enzymes will inspire new industrial processes by utilizing the different ways that nature breaks down polysaccharides (carbohydrates that consist of many simple sugars).
+The novel enzymes belong to the glycoside hydrolase (GH) family.
+According to Murakami, these enzymes have significant potential for applications not just in the field of biofuels but also in medicine, food processing and textiles, for example.
+The enzymes will inspire novel industrial processes by leveraging the different ways in which nature decomposes polysaccharides (carbohydrates made up of many simple sugars).

-These enzymes break down beta-glucans, some of the most abundant polysaccharides found in the cell walls of grains, bacteria and fungi, and much of the world’s available biomass, indicating the enzymes’ potential use in food preservatives and textiles.
-When it comes to biofuels, the most important feature is their ability to melt materials rich in vegetable fibers.
+These enzymes break down beta-glucans, some of the most abundant polysaccharides found in the cell walls of cereals, bacteria and fungi, and a large fraction of the world’s available biomass, indicating the enzymes’ potential use in food preservatives and textiles.
+In the case of biofuels, the key property is their capacity to digest material rich in vegetable fibers.

-“We intend to study the diversity of nature in degrading polysaccharides and how this knowledge can be applied to processes in different industries,” said Murakami.
-“In addition to the discovery of new enzymes, another important aspect of this research is the similarity network method we use to produce systematic and in-depth knowledge of this enzyme family.
-The approach enabled us to start from the beginning and in a relatively short time arrive at the most studied family of enzymes active on beta-1,3-glucans to date, with information available on specificity and mechanisms of action. “
+“We set out to study nature’s diversity in degrading polysaccharides and how this knowledge can be applied to processes in different industries,” Murakami said.
+“In addition to the discovery of novel enzymes, another important aspect of this research is the similarity network approach we use to produce systematic and profound knowledge of this enzyme family.
+The approach enabled us to start from scratch and in a relatively short time, arrive at the most studied family of enzymes active on beta-1,3-glucans to date, with information available on specificity and action mechanisms.”

-The main criterion for the classification of enzymes is usually phylogeny, ie the evolutionary history of the molecule, while CNPEM researchers focus on functionality.
+The main criterion for classifying enzymes is usually phylogeny, i.e., the evolutionary history of the molecule, whereas CNPEM researchers focus on functionality.

-“Thanks to the progress in DNA sequencing technology, we now have many known genetic sequences and a well-established ability to study and characterize molecules and enzymes with respect to their functionality.
-As a result, we have been able to refine the similarity network methodology and use it for the first time to study enzymes that are active on polysaccharides, ”said Murakami.
+“Thanks to advances in DNA sequencing technology, we now have many known genetic sequences and a well-established capacity to study and characterize molecules and enzymes in terms of their functionality.
+As a result, we’ve been able to refine the similarity network methodology and use it for the first time to study enzymes active on polysaccharides,” Murakami said.

-Using the similarity network method, the group classified seven subfamilies of the enzymes based on functionality.
-The researchers identified at least one member of each subfamily and, in systematic terms, gained access to the diversity of molecular strategies for degrading beta-glucans found in thousands of members of the enzyme family.
+Using the similarity network approach, the group classified seven subfamilies of the enzymes based on functionality.
+Characterizing at least one member of each subfamily, the researchers accessed in systematic terms the diversity of molecular strategies for degrading beta-glucans contained in thousands of members of the enzyme family.

 Biochemical tour de force

-Phylogenetic analysis focuses on DNA regions that have been conserved over time, while classification by functionality is based on non-conserved regions associated with functional differentiation.
-“This gave us efficiency and allowed us to group more than 1,000 sequences into just seven subgroups or classes with the same function,” Murakami said.
+Phylogenetic analysis focuses on DNA regions that have been conserved over time, whereas classification by functionality is based on nonconserved regions associated with functional differentiation.
+“This gave us efficiency and enabled us to group more than 1,000 sequences into only seven subgroups or classes with the same function,” Murakami said.

-Because the approach was new, the researchers conducted several other studies to double-check and validate the classification method.
-From the seven groups of enzymes that can degrade polysaccharides, they obtained 24 completely new structures, including various substrate-enzyme complexes, which were considered essential for providing information to help understand the mechanisms of action involved.
+Because the approach was novel, the researchers performed several other studies to double-check and validate the classification method.
+From the seven groups of enzymes capable of degrading polysaccharides, they obtained 24 entirely novel structures, including various substrate-enzyme complexes, considered crucial in providing information to help understand the action mechanisms involved.

-The study included functional and structural analyzes to understand how these enzymes act on the carbohydrates involved.
-“Polysaccharides come in dozens of configurations and can have many types of chemical bonds,” Murakami said.
-“We wanted to see exactly what chemical bonds and architectures are recognized by each enzyme.
-For this reason, it must be an interdisciplinary study that combines structural and functional data supported by analysis with mass spectrometry, spectroscopy, mutagenesis and diffraction experiments to elucidate the atomic structure. “
+The study comprised functional and structural analyses to understand how these enzymes act on the carbohydrates concerned.
+“Polysaccharides come in dozens of configurations and are capable of many kinds of chemical bonds,” Murakami said.
+“We wanted to observe exactly which chemical bonds and architectures are recognized by each enzyme.
+For this reason, it had to be a multidisciplinary study, combining structural and functional data supported by analysis using mass spectrometry, spectroscopy, mutagenesis and diffraction experiments to elucidate the atomic structure.”

-“Structural insights into ß-1,3-glucan cleavage of a glycoside hydrolase family” by Camila R. Santos, Pedro ACR Costa, Plínio S. Vieira, Sinkler ET Gonzalez, Thamy LR Correa, Evandro A. Lima, Fernanda Mandelli, Renan AS Pirolla, Mariane N. Domingues, Lucelia Cabral, Marcele P. Martins, Rosa L. Cordeiro, Atílio T. Junior, Beatriz P. Souza, Érica T. Prates, Fabio C. Gozzo, Gabriela F. Persinoti, Munir S. Skaf and Mario T Murakami, 25 May 2020, Natural chemical biology.
+“Structural insights into β-1,3-glucan cleavage by a glycoside hydrolase family” by Camila R. Santos, Pedro A. C. R. Costa, Plínio S. Vieira, Sinkler E. T. Gonzalez, Thamy L. R. Correa, Evandro A. Lima, Fernanda Mandelli, Renan A. S. Pirolla, Mariane N. Domingues, Lucelia Cabral, Marcele P. Martins, Rosa L. Cordeiro, Atílio T. Junior, Beatriz P. Souza, Érica T. Prates, Fabio C. Gozzo, Gabriela F. Persinoti, Munir S. Skaf and Mario T. Murakami, 25 May 2020, Nature Chemical Biology.

-“Enzymes Knuckled to Work” by Paul H. Walton June 17, 2020, Natural chemical biology.
+“Enzymes knuckle down to the job” by Paul H. Walton 17 June 2020, Nature Chemical Biology.